chrisallenmoore/jazz-svelte-tiptap-collab-editor/README.md

 ## Usage

 1. **Open the Application**: Navigate to `http://localhost:5173` in your browser
+2. **Edit Document Title**: Enter or modify the document title in the input field at the top
-2. **Start Editing**: Begin typing in the editor area
+3. **Start Editing**: Begin typing in the editor area
-3. **Collaborate**: Share the URL with others to collaborate in real-time
+4. **Auto Sync**: Open up a second browser tab to see real-time synchronization in action
-4. **Formatting**: Select text to see the bubble menu with formatting options
+5. **Formatting**: Select text to see the bubble menu with formatting options
-5. **Word Count**: View the live word count displayed above the editor
+6. **Word Count**: View the live word count displayed below the editor

 ### Key Components